Add a Bonjour Gateway to a WLAN

 Bonjour is a standards-based protocol from Apple that provides a way for devices and services on the same network to discover one another.
 It works by forwarding multicast Domain Name System (mDNS) frames to clients on the LAN so they can automatically discover and connect to the advertised service (such as a printer or AirPlay device).

 On wireless networks, however, it is common for clients and the various services to connect to the same WLAN from different VLANs.
 As such, to use the Bonjour services, it becomes necessary to bridge mDNS frames originating on one VLAN to wireless clients connected on another VLAN.
 You do this by setting up a Bonjour gateway on the WLAN.
-The gateway can bridge local VLANs on the WLAN, as discussed in this topic, as well as by tunneling through a Mist Edge, which will require the assistance of Juniper technical support.
+The gateway can bridge local VLANs on the WLAN (it can also do so by tunneling through a Mist Edge, for which you should contact Juniper technical support).

-In Mist, the Bonjour gateway receives discovery queries from eligible clients (as explained below) on the Wi-Fi network, and forwards them to VLANs listed in the Discovery VLANs field of the gateway configuration.
+In Mist, the Bonjour gateway receives discovery queries from eligible clients on the Wi-Fi network and forwards them to VLANs listed in the Discovery VLANs field of the gateway configuration.
 These VLANs can be part of the WLAN, or a part of the wired infrastructure.
-Responses from any Bonjour device on the network (that is, the WLAN, a wireless VLAN, or a wired VLAN) are forwarded (unicast) to the requesting client and added to the local cache.
+Responses from any Bonjour device on the network are forwarded to the requesting client and added to the local cache.
 In this way, the gateway learns and builds a list of all users and devices that need to discover each other.
+The network here can be the WLAN, a wireless VLAN, or a wired VLAN,

 Access Control

-When setting up a Bonjour gateway, you can also employ access control so a given Bonjour service is only discoverable for the specified user roles or locations.
-For example, for a classroom setting, you could leverage existing RADIUS roles for students and teachers to have screen casting in the Apple AirPlay service available only to teachers.
-You also use location-based access control to achieve similar results.
-For example, you can use your site floor plan when setting set up wireless printer service on the gateway in a way that ensures the printers are only discoverable by users who are on the same floor.
+When setting up a Bonjour gateway, you can also use it to achieve passive access control by making a given Bonjour service discoverable only to a specified user roles or location.
+In a classroom setting, for example, you could you could leverage existing RADIUS roles for students and teachers to restrict Apple AirPlay screen casting to teachers only.
+Students would not see the the service.
+When setting up wireless printing service, you could leverage the Bonjour gateway so that wireless printers are only discoverable by users located on the same floor as the printer.

 Custom Bonjour Services

-Bonjour service labels use syntax such as the following: airplay._tcp._local.
+Bonjour service labels use syntax that include the following: airplay._tcp._local.
 If you need to add a service that is not already on the list, you add your own custom service by providing the service-name portion of the label, for example, homeconnect in the Add Custom Service option.
 The rest of the label (the ._tcp._local part) will be appended automatically to that name.

 Role-based Bonjour Discovery